antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 To investigate mutations in each individual sample for this cohort.
 Select in the main menu the WES/WES module and select somatic mutations.

 * Select as variant hg38 - CRC nunes (Nature 2024) OncoKB only.
-If you choose as list mode summary you see immediately a list of genes which look familiar do you see genes that play a pivotal role in (CRC) cancers.
+If you choose as list mode summary you see immediately a list of genes which look familiar.
+Do you see genes that play a pivotal role in (CRC) cancers.

 * Now switch to the detailed list mode and click 'next'.
 Here you see all the reported mutation with their specifics at your disposal.
 In which patient is which  mutation reported.
 If you click on details view  of a patient at the top this will guide you to the genomic location of e.g APC mutations if you zoom out 2 x  20 times.
 You will see all the different reported mutations for the APC gene.
 Hovering over the small coloured blocks you can also investigate the details for the different mutation categories.

 KRAS and BRAF mutations are oncogenic driver genes in cancer.
-Do the same for  KRAS and  BRAF, it is more convenient to enter the gene symbols in the box and click next.
+Now use the top left **Find Gene** box to find KRAS and  BRAF.

 Q: After some zooming out what do you notice  when comparing  by eye-balling the mutation variants of APC vs BRAF / KRAS.

-Hovering over de coloured blocks below the genomic location of BRAF reveals the mutation types.

 Q: Which mutation type in BRAF is the most prominent.

-Up to now we have investigated the transcriptome and the genomics data separately except for  some annotation of the hypermutation status which was the result of the genomics analysis.
+Up until now we have investigated the transcriptome and the genomics data separately except for  some annotation of the hypermutation status which was the result of the genomics analysis.

 Q: If you want to find out what patient with or without a certain mutation have an effect on  pathway (in)activation of other means of gene regulation.
 What do you need for further analysis in the R2 platform??.
 Suppose we want to find differential expressed genes with or without a mutated BRAF gene.

 A: Annotate this cohort with the mutations for each patient.

 In r2 you can easily use  the somatic variation module to annotate each sample with the mutation status in a cohort.
 So you can use all te mutations reported annotate your datset and take this to the geneexpression dataset(s).
-Below is pictured as you have already used in the previous excercises how you can use these tracks (annotations) to find differentially expressed genes.
+Below is pictured, as you have already used in the previous excercises, how you can use these tracks (annotations) to find differentially expressed genes.
 Imagine the endless hours you can spend to find DEG genes with performing these tests when you combine information of the genomic data together with the gene expression data.

 ![](_static/images/MolOncCRC/mutation_track_usage.png "mutation_track_usage.png")